Leaving a sociopath is no ordinary break up.

 We’re not in denial. – We’re scared out of our minds.

-After this breakup, going for coffee, or each other’s weddings five years down the road is not an option.
+After this break-up, going for coffee, or each other’s weddings five years down the road is not an option.
 Being friends with a sociopath is not a possibility.
-If we’re trying to be friends we don’t understand what a sociopath is or we’re still under the sociopath’s spell.
-This means: we’re in for more harm.
+After leaving a sociopath, if we’re still trying to be friends, or calling them up, we don’t understand what a sociopath is.

 Find a locksmith online or in the good old Yellow Pages and get them over to our place as soon as the scammer is out.
 We’ll feel a whole lot better.